After 40 years of WFTGA Conventions for Tourist Guides, we are fundamentally transforming our approach.

 Important Note on Rotation

-Excluded continents may still express interest in the Letter of Intent stage, as we may not receive sufficient qualified bids from eligible continents.
+Excluded continents may still express interest in the Letter of Intent stage, as we may not receive a minimum of two qualified bids from eligible continents.
 If no suitable bids are received from Africa, Americas, or Oceania, we may consider exceptional applications from Europe or Asia.

 Alternative Opportunities